memoiry/Ticky/README.md

-# Ticky - Unbeatable Tic Tac Toe AI
+# Ticky

-Ticky - a Tic Tac Toe game, implemented in python, pygame.
+A Tic Tac Toe game, implemented in python, pygame.
 It includes a unbeatable computer AI.
-Have a try : )
+Have a Fun!

 **If you like it, PLEASE give it a star, Thanks!**